The Connectivity Crisis: Why Legacy Silos are Killing Your Margin

 If this describes your stack, you are ready for a Lumen Stage 1 Cutover.
 See our Maturity Blueprints to identify the exact tool-mix for your volume.

-The 5-Pillar Selection Filter
+The 6-Pillar Selection Filter

-During our research, we discovered that every high-performance solar organization relies on the same five functional "choke-points."
+During our research, we discovered that every high-performance solar organization relies on the same six functional "choke-points."
 We call these The Pillars.
 If one is weak, you lose margin; if two are weak, you lose the ability to scale.

 High-performance tools recommended in our Blueprints are evaluated against this architectural audit: